m-goos/simple-pretty-dashboard/APPROACH.md

    3. Make it responsive

 If I have some time after finishing all the requirements:
-1. Cards showing some important data 'at a glance', e.g.
+1. Cards showing some important data 'at a glance', so-called [stats](https://tailwindui.com/components/application-ui/data-display/stats)
    1. Total revenue (YTD): €2.234.756
    2. Top category (YTD): Fish
    3. Top region (YTD): Australia